 Anis one that is under study and is not approved by the U.S. (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

 To learn more about investigational drugs, read the What is an Investigational HIV Drug? fact sheet.

 What is KP-1461?

-KP-1461 is an investigational drug that has been studied for the treatment of HIV infection.
+KP-1461 is an investigational drug that has been studied for the treatment of HIV.

-KP-1461 belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).2 Typically, NRTIs block an HIV enzyme called reverse transcriptase, which prevents HIV RNA from being converted to HIV DNA.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
-Preventing the RNA-to-DNA conversion step stops HIV from replicating.
+KP-1461 belongs to a class (group) of HIV drugs calledinhibitors (NRTIs).2 Typically, NRTIs block an HIV called reverse transcriptase, which prevents HIV RNA from being converted to HIV DNA.
+(An enzyme is a that starts or increases the speed of a chemical reaction.)
+Preventing the conversion of HIV RNA to HIV DNA stops HIV from multiplying.

 KP-1461, however, does not work like a typical NRTI.
 With KP-1461, HIV RNA is still converted to HIV DNA.
-But KP-1461 introduces mutations into the newly created HIV DNA.
+But KP-1461 introduces changes in the form of the newly created HIV DNA (called mutations).
 These mutations harm HIV rather than help it survive.
-In theory, KP-1461 causes so many mutations to build up in HIV over time that the virus cannot continue to live and multiply in the body.
+In theory, KP-1461 eventually causes so much mutated HIV to build up that thecannot continue to live and in the body.
 This method to stop HIV from multiplying is called viral decay acceleration.
 And KP-1461 is known as a viral decay accelerator.3-6

 How are clinical trials of investigational drugs conducted?